CSCfi/pebbles/doc/source/group_owners_guide.rst

 Group Owner's Guide
 *******************

+**PLEASE NOTE (if you're using CSC Notebooks): notebooks.csc.fi has a regular scheduled maintenance downtime on first tuesday of every month between 7-9 AM**

 Groups give you more control and flexiblity to manage your blueprints for different sets of users.
 A group can contain multiple blueprints and multiple users in it.
 Each blueprint that you create based on a given template would